 Bright Solid Top + Statement Accessories or Printed Top + Subtle Accessories

-Below I’ve picked three different bottoms, most of which may already be in your closet and paired each of them up with two different top options each following one of the above formulas.
+Below I’ve picked three different bottoms, most of which may already be in your closet, and paired each of them up with two different top options each following one of the above formulas.
 For these looks, I was inspired by all the bright colors I was seeing.
 They made me happy and will hopefully do the same for you and your students.
-As a bonus, I found some easy one and done pieces that will also work whether you’re in the classroom or teaching from your computer.
+As a bonus, I found some easy one-and-done pieces that will also work whether you’re in the classroom or teaching from your computer.
 Lastly, I also picked items that could easily be interchanged with each other to create even more looks!
 Good luck as you begin this new school year, whatever it may hold!
-And don’t forget to check out a special promo from Alison + Aubrey at the end of this post!

 1. Navy Bottoms